Children and Nature Fund

 Nature brings us joy and mental and physical good health and yet many children spend less time outdoors than ever before.
 One of the best things we can do for wildlife – and for our children – is to give them more opportunities to enjoy and learn about the natural world.
 Helping children of all backgrounds into nature is the first step to saving the planet! - Patrick Barkham, President of Norfolk Wildlife Trust.

-We want every child and young person in Norfolk to develop a love of nature, to enjoy all the benefits it brings and to grow up wanting to protect it.
-From those first memorable mini-beast hunts, to offering practical experiences which become a catalyst for a role in nature conservation, we want to connect more children and young people with nature, create wilder spaces where they live, learn and play, and develop new and exciting opportunities to inspire the next generation to enjoy and care for wildlife.
+From those first memorable mini-beast hunts to offering practical experiences which become a catalyst for a career in nature conservation – we want to connect more children and young people with nature.
+We do this by creating wilder spaces where they live, learn and play, and by developing new, exciting opportunities to inspire the next generation to enjoy and care for wildlife.

 With your support, we could: